medicalinformatics/mainzelliste-api-tutorial/README.md

         Docker compose up

-4. **Viewing the services**
+4. **Viewing the Services**

-**mainzelliste Service**: Open your browser and navigate to http://localhost:8080.
+**mainzelliste service**: Open your browser and navigate to http://localhost:8080.
 You should see the homepage displaying: "This is Mainzelliste running version 1.13-SNAPSHOT-6a9d42ad59 for Mainzelliste."

-**edc-tutorial Service**: Open your browser and go to http://localhost:3000 to access the EDC tutorial.
+**edc-tutorial service**: Open your browser and go to http://localhost:3000 to access the EDC tutorial.